 Next up, health and diet.
 Not everything that we eat gets fully digested.
 For carnivores who might eat small animals whole, they will digest the meat but will excrete the bones and bits of fur, and for herbivores some woody or fibre filled parts of plants won’t get fully digested either.
 By looking at the poo then you can sometimes see what the animal has been eating recently.
 If the animal bones are intact enough, you might even be able to work out what species they belonged to before they became dinner for a hungry carnivore.

 Moose have a slightly seasonal diet, with winter being full of hard woody plants filled with fibre and summer being slightly more enjoyable with fresh grasses and shrubs to feast on.
 This means their winter poo is really hard pellets, and summer poo is a lot more, well free flowing.
 From this then you can tell when in the year a moose was in the area.

 You can also learn a lot about the health of an animal from its poo, and this can sometimes be far better than examining the animal itself, as it means you don’t have to catch it and it’s not invasive (which can be good both for your safety and in terms of ethics).

 Now the really cool part

 For us, poo is a way of getting rid of waste in our body.
 However, for many animals it has an important extra function- sending messages.
-Now, we all know that on a walk dogs will spend most of their time sniffing and peeing on various trees and bits of ground.
+We all know that on a walk dogs will spend most of their time sniffing and peeing on various trees and bits of ground.
 Each dog has its own distinct scent, so what it is essentially doing is the dog version of carving “I wuz here” on that tree.
-Other dogs then know that it lives in that area even if the dog isn’t there to directly tell them.
+Other dogs then know that it lives in that area, even if the dog isn’t there to directly tell them.
 It’s marking its territory.